de3sw2aq1/wattpad-ebook-scraper/README.md

 *   Clean up XHTML output for epub, remove extra HTML attributes.
 *   Actually do error checking on API responses
     -   Handle stories not existing, etc.
-*   Verify that cookies are unneeded when only making API requests and remove them if so